aduffy70/Crepidomanes_GBS_manuscript/Crepidomanes_GBS_manuscript.md

 ## Sampling

-50 suspected _C.intricatum_, _D. petersii_, or _V. boschiana_ gametophyte samples, one _D. petersii_ sporophyte sample, and three _V. boschiana_ sporophyte samples collected between 1965 and 2007 were selected to represent much of the known geographic range of _C.intricatum_ (Figure 3).
+50 suspected _C. intricatum_, _D. petersii_, or _V. boschiana_ gametophyte samples, one _D. petersii_ sporophyte sample, and three _V. boschiana_ sporophyte samples collected between 1965 and 2007 were selected to represent much of the known geographic range of _C. intricatum_ (Figure 3).
 Samples included gametophytes from previously glaciated areas, from multiple sites within some geographic regions, and from multiple patches within some sites.
 In addition, multiple DNA samples were extracted from some collections to look for variation within presumed clones (Table 1, Table 2).

 ## DNA extraction